-From the results, local fruits vinegars from Rambutan and Dokongvinegars have significantly good source of nutrition based on their excellence nutritional profiles and quality attributes.
+From the results, local fruit vinegars from Rambutan and Dokong have a significant amount of good sources of nutrition based on their excellence nutritional profiles and quality attributes.
 Both products could be a beneficial investment based on the forecast accounts.
-Overall resultsof respondents from Kelantan and Kuala Lumpur both have high percentage on acceptance for Natural Fruit Vinegar products.
-Gender, Race and Religion are playing important factors in determining the customer preferences on vinegars.
-This could be an indication to show that market potential for tropical natural product is positive in Malaysia.
+Overall, results of respondents from Kelantan and Kuala Lumpur both have high percentage on acceptance for